yldio/asap-hub/docs/demo-studio/PROGRESS.md

 Newest first.
 One entry per working session: what landed, what was verified, what moved.

 ### 2026-08-28

+- Built the editor itself: `packages/demo-timeline` grew `chooseCanvas`, the frontend grew a timeline reducer with undo, and the studio page now edits a real timeline.
+- Restyled the editor to the dark studio chrome the product owner asked for, with drag to reorder, drag edges to trim, and S/D/M/Delete shortcuts.
+- Added 60fps support end to end: assets carry their frame rate, the canvas adopts it, and the transport bar exposes it.

 - Unblocked local media: the hub's MinIO had no published ports because another project owns 9000/9001, which is what made uploads fail with a 500.
 Remapped to 9010/9011 and verified a